tango-controls/fandango/README.rst

 Requirements
 ============

- * It requires PyTango to access Tango
+ * The functional, object submodules doesn't have any dependency
- * It requires Taurus to use Tango Events.
+ * It requires PyTango to use tango, device, dynamic and callback submodules
  * Some submodules have its own dependencies (Qt,MySQL), so they are always imported within try,except clauses.

 Downloading